turingschool/front-end-curriculum/projects/memoize.md

 ## Goals and Objectives

 - Build a study application with React and Sass
-- Construct dataset to be used to implement array mutator and iterator methods to work with data
 - Demonstrate your ability to communicate expert-level knowledge on a technical topic
-- Write modular, reusable code that follows SRP (Single Responibility Principle)
+- Write modular, reusable code that follows SRP (Single Responsibility Principle)

 # Requirements